JuanAntonioHR/endless-notes-api/README.md

 ![Badge en Desarollo](https://img.shields.io/badge/STATUS-EN%20DESAROLLO-green)

 ## Run

+Run this comand execute the api:
 ```
 npm start
 ```
-Run this comand execute the api

 These commands are to modify the data in the database:
 ```
 -- Aumentar un día en todos los registros de "fecha"
 update nota